wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 == Changelog ==

+= 3.8.7 =
+- Changed a few function names and made them unique to reduce the chance of a function name conflict with another plugin.
+- Added a new option in the plugin so the purchased items of a transaction will be shown under orders menu
+- Payment notification will only be processed when the status is completed.

 = 3.8.6 =
 - Updated the broken settings menu link
 - Updated the NextGen gallery integration to return $arg1 rather than $arg2